nuttycom/aftok/INSTALL.md

 nix-shell -I ~ --command 'cabal configure --enable-tests'

-To start the server, you'll need to create an SSL X509 certificate that's used for encryption of cookies and so forth:
+To start the server, you'll need to create an SSL X509 certificate that's used for encryption of cookies.
+We're not currently taking advantage of this, since there's no browser-based UI, but without it the server will fail to start.

-mkdir local
-cd local
-openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 365 -nodes
+openssl req -x509 -newkey rsa:2048 -keyout conf/key.pem -out conf/cert.pem -days 365 -nodes
-cd <project_root>
-echo 'sslCert = "local/cert.pem"' > aftok.cfg
-echo 'siteKey = "local/key.pem"' >> aftok.cfg

-If you want to run on a port other than 8000, you can set 'port = 12345' in that aftok.cfg file.

-Next, we'll want to run the server in order to autogenerate the files that need to be edited to configure postgres:

-cabal run aftok-server

-I can't remember whether this will succeed or fail to start, but in any case once it has run you should be able to find the file snaplets/postgresql-simple/devel.cfg

-Edit this file to set the database connection information:

-host = "localhost"
-port = 5432
-user = "aftok"
-pass = "???"
-db = "aftok"
+Next, copy the example config file into place and edit it to provide the port you want the service to run on, and your postgres database connection information.

+cp conf/aftok.cfg.example conf/aftok.cfg
+vi conf/aftok.cfg

 Now, when you do 'cabal run aftok-server' it should actually start up and run.